padogrid/bundle-none-app-simulator/README.md

 install_bundle -download bundle-none-app-simulator
 ```

+❗ This bundle is no longer compatible with PadoGrid 0.9.26 due to the recent changes made in the `HaMqttClient` API.
+Please use PadoGrid 0.9.27-SNAPSHOT or a later version.

 ## Use Case

 The Data Feed Simulator publishes numerical data computed by a set of equations.
 By adding noise (jitter) to the computed values, you can produce simulated data for real-world applications.
 There are a number of useful data feeds included in this bundle.
 You can customize them or introduce your own equations to generate based on your application requirements.